smkattoula/MERN-Budget-Tracker/README.md

 # MERN-Budget-Tracker
 A full-stack application utilizing the MERN framework.
 This application allows the user to track their income and expenses.
-Implements REST API's with axios, CRUD functionality, MVC design pattern, JSON, User Authentication using JWT and bcryptJS, MongoDB with mongoose, State Management using Context API, Styling of the UI with CSS, use of React libraries such as BrowserRouter, React-Router-Dom, Hooks, Bootstrap/Reactstrap and more.
+Implements REST API's with axios, CRUD functionality, JSON, User Authentication using JWT and bcryptJS, MongoDB with mongoose, State Management using Context API, Styling of the UI with CSS, use of React libraries such as BrowserRouter, React-Router-Dom, Hooks, Bootstrap/Reactstrap and more.

 ![Image](https://github.com/smkattoula/smkattoula.github.io/blob/master/assets/img/portfolio/BudgetTrackerPic.png)